-This thesis is submitted to Kwame Nkrumah University of Science and Technology, School of Graduate Studies through the School of Public Health, Department of Health Education, Promotion and Disability studies.
+This thesis is submitted to Kwame Nkrumah University of Science and Technology, School of Graduate Studies through the School of Public Health, Department of Health Education and Promotion.
 I hereby declare that this thesis has been composed by myself and has not been accepted in any previous application for a degree here or elsewhere.
 This thesis presents results of original research undertaken by me personally under the supervision of Mrs Rose Odotei- Adjei.
 Information taken from other works has been specially and duly acknowledged.

 Jamilatu Zakaria

 (20610832) (Signature) (Date)

-1

-7ES

 Mrs Rose Odotei-Adjei

 (Supervisor) (Signature) (Date)

-alats

 Prof Anthony K. Edusei

 (Head of Department) (Signature) (Date)

-SAP. a soft

-~ WJ SANE NO 10

-SANE NO